Six British Muslims have died and several others have been injured in a road accident in Saudi Arabia.

 “We understand they had just completed the Umrah pilgrimage to the holy city of Makkah and were travelling in a minibus to visit the holy city of Madinah.
 We have every confidence in the Saudi authorities currently investigating the crash and in giving the dearly departed due dignity and decorum.

 “Mr Mohammad Aslam and Mrs Talat Aslam were popular members of the community and are survived by their five children.
 We pray Allah the Almighty grants the deceased a high rank in Paradise and gives their loved ones strength and patience at this difficult time.
+For anyone who has recently been involved in a car accident, this must be so hard to deal with.
+Saying this though, you shouldn’t feel like you have to go about it on your own.
+If you think about it, a car accident lawyer can help you get some legal advice and help you move forward following this incident.
+At least you can finally get your life back on track.

 “We would kindly request the family be given space and time to grieve for their loved ones and to come to terms with their sudden loss.